 What makes these Oatmeal Apple Cookies the most delicious version of oatmeal cookies yet?
 Soft and sweet dried apples, duh.
 Earthy pecans and sweet butterscotch chips, too.
 We’re loading these cookies up.

-Shape the cookie dough into generous balls and roll in cinnamon sugar.
+Shape the cookie dough into generous balls using a cookie scoop and roll in cinnamon sugar before placing on a baking sheet lined with parchment paper.

 I like to bake my cookies in the upper third of the oven.
 Not the top rack, not the middle – in that sweet spot in the upper third.
 We talk about which oven rack is best for baking in our Baking 101 series.